-The charging power of an electric car depends on the vehicle's technical specifications and the available charging equipment.
+The charging capacity of an electric car depends on the technical specifications of the vehicle and the available charging equipment.

-Many electric cars equipped with a three-phase onboard charger can typically charge at 22 kW, provided they are connected to a charging station with the corresponding power.
-It should be noted that not all electric cars are equipped with a three-phase onboard charger by default, and charging power can vary depending on the car model and configuration.
+Many electric cars equipped with a three-phase onboard charger can typically charge at a capacity of 22 kW, provided they are connected to a charging station with a corresponding capacity.
+It should be noted that not all electric cars are standardly equipped with a three-phase onboard charger and that the charging capacity may vary per car model and configuration.

 Some examples of electric cars capable of charging at 22 kW include the Tesla Model S and Model X (depending on the configuration), the BMW i3, the Audi e-tron, the Mercedes-Benz EQC, the Porsche Taycan, and the Renault ZOE (in newer models).

-However, it is important to note that charging power also depends on the availability of a charging point with suitable power.
+However, it is important to note that the charging capacity also depends on the availability of a charging point with suitable capacity.
 Not all public charging stations support 22 kW charging.
-It is advisable to check in advance what charging power is available at the charging points you intend to use.
+It is advisable to check in advance what charging capacity is available at the charging points you intend to use.

 Ole Diepstraten